tryscer/flock/flock-music.md

 	”That’s good, that’s good,” says the MC.
 “I’m your man, Tiger Tom, and folks, we’re here in the cool shade of this big tent, cool as the James river when it’s morning, we’re here, folks, to celebrate the best in music and achievement, to feel the *joy* of music, the *best* of our community\!”
 	”Hell yeah,” says Tim.
 He’s holding on to Eleanore.
 I slide up to Cindy and give her a squeeze.
 Barry stands alone next to the cops, erect, sweating in his oversized coat.
 	“And let’s get our spirit rising\!
 Let’s have our hand a clapping\!
 Let’s give a *Richmond* welcome to the first band comin’ your way: The Cloud Pillar\!”
-	”Pillar of Steam\!”
+	”Steam Pillars!”
 Someone yells from behind the tent.
-	“That’s right, the Pillar of Steam coming to play to us live music, folks\!”
+	“That’s right, the Steam Pillars, coming to play to us live music, folks\!”
 	”*And* they’re not here yet\!”
 	Tiger Tom is unfazed.
 “And, folks, gentlemen and gentle women,” he says, voice rising, as behind him he’s signaling at whomever is there to get the hell *on* with it, “we will momentarily enjoy their tunes and their numbers, which will serve to *elevate* us\!
 To *educate* us\!
 To *edify* us\!
 Thank God, here they come\!”
 	He scurries off stage.

-A long procession of people, all wearing funny railroad hats, is emerging through the flaps of the tent and climbing on stage.
-Some scattered applause is heard: mostly lazy, slow claps.
-I count the men: three, five, seven, ten — men with instruments and men without.
-Mucho sits down behind the drum kit, still taller than the man with the trumpet standing next to him.
-They look at each other and smile.
-Johnny Terry stops next to them.
-Another man comes on and takes his position next to the upright bass.
-Jimmy lets him hold it and scatters.
-Babatunde climbs up and stands next to Mucho.
-It’s very, very tight on stage: the three men of the horn section are nearly cheek to cheek.
-Babatunde looks happy, with his one arm around Johnny Terry and the other holding a huge, round drum, as foreign and ceremonial as his clothes.
-	Now the crowd gets into it: “ooh!”
-And “shhh!”
-And “here we go” and one or two “bring Tom back!”
+Mucho climbs on stage again, holding a huge, upright bass in one hand, like he’s holding a mandoline.
+Now the people who applauded before know better and they don’t clap.
+But it seems my first show is starting.
+Mucho is setting the bass down and plucking a little rythm on it that makes my leg jump and tap.
+I sing to myself, over the song of the base: “boom, ba-ba-boom-boom, boom, ba-ba-boom-boom”.
+I hug Cindy, who sways and swoons.
+	“Better not let that cop see you dance like that, Alice of Wonderland,” she says.
+	Now Babatunde climbs on stage, smiling and waving at the crowd.
+As he comes on, he says, “how are you guys feeling today?”
+	“We’re feeling great, Babatunde!”
+Says Cindy.
+	Babatunde sits behind a huge caulderon covered in animal hide.
+If it’s a drum, I think, it’s the biggest drum I’ve ever seen.
+He raps his fingers on it.
+Suddenly Mucho’s little bass rythm has a friend to dance with.
+	I look at Cindy and notice that she’s dancing.
+Upon closer inspection, it seems that I am dancing, too.
+	Johnny Terry climbs on stage.
+Someone yells, “Hi there, Johnny!”
+And some people clap.
+He finds his place behind Mucho and starts singing into the microphone in a low, low voice:
+	“*Go, go, go*…”
+	Johnny’s voice and Mucho’s bass and Babatunde’s drum all vibrate through me.
+I can feel them in my chest, in my feet, in my butt.
-	A woman comes on, taking her place in front, wearing overalls and holding a shiny, gold electric guitar, slim and small in her large hands.
+	A tall, broad-shouldered woman comes on, taking her place in front, wearing a black dress and an afro and holding a shiny, golden electric guitar, slim and small in her large hands.
 	“Holy hell, it’s a Broadcaster\!”
 Says Tim.
 	 Eddie throws the woman a line and she catches it, plugs it to her guitar.
 The tent explodes in an electrified howling scream, not at all pleasant.
-Next to us the cops cover their ears.
 The crowd is stirring.
 Eddie slaps a large crate, covered in yellow tweed.
 The howling stops.
 The crate sits there, buzzing and vibrating.
 	“That’s a Bassman amp, Eleanore, see?”
 Says Tim.
 	“Shut up, Tim\!”
 I say, very excited.
 “Don’t ruin my first show\!”
 I slip my hand into my purse, feeling my change of underwear.
 I imagine my panties landing on Mucho’s head and giggle.
+	Now the guitarist hits the strings.
+I’ve never seen an electrical guitar being played before.
+I watch in awe as the movements of her hands translate into the huge sound suddenly filling the tent.
+The sound twangs and dances, and she’s dancing along with it.
+I notice her fingernails are painted red.
+The red dots dance on the strings.
+Some people shout and howl, some jump to their feet and start dancing.
+	Babatunde’s drumming intensifies.
+I can really hear my heartbeats drumming the same song.
+	“Oh wow,” I say.
+	Now Johnny walks to the front of the stage.
+He raises his arms and claps along to the rhythm.
+The crowd starts clapping with him.
+	Now a white man comes on stage.

 	The last musician to come on stage is a very pretty woman, dressed in a beautiful, blue evening gown.
 You can feel the excitement in the crowd as she takes her place next to the guitarist, flashes a charming smile at us all, then turns back around.
 	As if on cue, all the other musicians turn their back to the crowd.
 We all fall silent.
 My first show is starting.